markuslutz/gittutorial/README.md

+Now we are entering the develop -> test -> release cycle!

 It´s time to think about when those "creatures" came into our lifes.....
 30.000 years ago humans and wolfes were forgeing a bond for life!